mmikhasenko/TikzHadronGallery/README.md

 # TikZ Gallery

 Static gallery generated from real TikZ source files stored in this repository.
+This repository is a curated collection of my TikZ pictures, used primarily in talks and presentations.

 ## Source of Truth
 - `data/figures/<class-name>/*.tex`